 One of my favorite things about this time of year (albeit even in California) are all the cozy recipes that are so fun to make as the weather gets chilly (or frigid, depending on where you live).
 Braised Beef Ragu over Cheesy Polenta is one of my favorite dishes to make.
 I love making it for a weekend dinner just for the family, or for when guests are over.
 Leftovers are even better the next day and the ragu itself also freezes really well so you don’t have to worry about making a full recipe for just a couple people.

 This Braised Beef Ragu over Cheesy Polenta also couldn’t be easier to make.
 You basically dump all the ingredients for the ragu into a Dutch oven in stages, close the lid and let everything simmer, until the beef falls apart.
 It’s so so good and I love the cheesy polenta it’s served over.
 You can also serve this over pappardelle or another pasta of your choice so there are options!
-Cozy recipes like this are my favorite and we have so many great options on our site, such as this braised lamb shank dish and this milk braised pork shoulder.
+Cozy recipes like this are my favorite and we have so many great options on our site, such as this braised lamb shank dish, this milk braised pork shoulder or our baked polenta!
 Enjoy! xx, Jenny

 Braised Beef Ragu over Cheesy Polenta